pythonindia/inpycon-blog/content/blog/2020-workshop-call-for-proposals.md

 You'll be asked to enter your biography and the information will be made public.
 Here, you may wish to include more information for reviewers to complement information about your previous experience.
 This can include your subject matter experience, past workshops if any, past speaking events if any, or anything else that would help us understand and gauge your abilities as a workshop presenter.
 A link to a video would be ideal (to be added in speaker URLs)

-In the end, we would like to mention workshop selection process attempts to choose a good variety of workshop topics and levels that will be in demand, i.e., it doesn't just select the best proposals!
+In the end, we would like to mention the workshop selection process attempts to choose a good variety of workshop topics and levels that will be in demand, i.e., it doesn't just select the best proposals!
 The selection process has also tended to prefer Python-related topics over more general software development tools or practices that aren't Python-specific.

 ## Where to submit your proposal